kodeklubben/codeclub-viewer/README.md

 ```
 npm install -g structor
 ```
-Then
+Then run it by typing
 ```
-cd prototype
 structor
 ```
 Then go to your browser and type `localhost:2222/structor`.
 Make changes, and preview the site right in the editor.
 Don't forget to save your work before quitting.
-This will save stuff to the .structor-folder.
-If you want to test it out for real, choose `export project` (instead of save), and then go to the commandline and write (from the prototype folder)
+If you want to test it out "for real", choose `export project` (instead of save), and then go to the commandline and write
 ```
 npm run build
 node ./server.js